spacedmonkey/super-simple-events/README.md

-super-simple-events
+Super Simple Events
 ===================

-Super Simple Events WordPress Plugin
+Super Simple Events WordPress Plugin.
+This plugin is currently in development, please do not use.